Second round of simplified Chinese characters: History

 The traditional relationship between written Chinese and vernacular Chinese varieties has been compared to that of Latin with the Romance languages in the Renaissance era.
 The modern simplification movement grew out of efforts to make the written language more accessible, which culminated in the replacement of Classical Chinese with written vernacular Chinese in the early 20th century.
 The fall of the Qing dynasty in 1911 and subsequent loss of prestige associated with classical writing helped facilitate this shift, but a series of further reforms aided by the efforts of reformers like Qian Xuantong were ultimately thwarted by conservative elements in the new government and the intellectual class.

 Continuing the work of previous reformers, in 1956 the People's Republic of China promulgated the Scheme of Simplified Chinese Characters, later referred to as the "First Round" or "First Scheme".
 The plan was adjusted slightly in the following years, eventually stabilizing in 1964 with a definitive list of character simplifications.
 These are the simplified Chinese characters that are used today in mainland China and Singapore.
 Taiwan, Hong Kong, and Macau did not adopt the simplifications, and the characters used in those places are known as traditional Chinese characters.

-The writing on this wall says "产量翻几番"/"產量翻幾番" ('production output will increase multiple times'), but uses non-standard characters.
+The writing on this wall says "产量翻几番"/"產量翻幾番" ('production output will increase multiple times'), but uses non-standard characters "产刄反几反".
 During the Cultural Revolution, such sights were common as citizens were encouraged to innovate and participate in the character simplification process.